IanCannonGA/GA-Project-1/readme.md

 \
     2.3.
 Until at least 1 Credit is wagered, the lever will not function, and a "slash-circle" cursor will appear when moused over.
 Once at least 1 Credit is wagered, the "slash-circle" changes to an "open-hand" cursor, signifying the lever is ready to be pulled.\
 \
     2.4.
 Pulling the lever will set the reels to "spinning," as well as playing a "lever" sound effect; a "ticking" sound will follow as the reels time out with a final value; if the values match any of the winning lines, the payout is added to credits, along with the wager.
 (Both are displayed below the controls as is traditional.)
-Running out of credits gives you a game-over message.\
+Running out of credits gives you a game-over message, blanks the reels, and halts the game until restarted, as you're out of money and out of wagers.\
 \
     2.6 To restart the game, the page can be refreshed, or the RESET button can be clicked; doing so will reset the credits, void any wagers, and reset the reel displays back to their starting attract display of "7-7-7".\
 \